 - 455 employees including 80 dancers and 5 pythons!

-Where to find the Dragon fountain of Paris?
+Where to find the Moulin Rouge in Paris?

 - Location: 82 boulevard de Clichy (place de Clichy), 18th arrondissement.